hervenivon/aws-experiments-data-ingestion-and-analytics/README.md

 ### Producer

-In this experiment, the data are going to be pushed to Kinesis from a producer based on a python program running into a container on AWS Fargate.
+In this experiment, the data are pushed to Kinesis from a producer layer based on a python program running into a container on AWS Fargate.

 The key components of the producer are: